USS Besugo: First war patrol

 On the evening of 16 October 1944, Besugo′s radar picked up two targets transiting the Bungo Channel.
 Believing they were heavy cruisers, Besugo maneuvered into firing position and loosed six bow torpedoes at the nearest target.
 Two minutes later, at 22:12, one torpedo hit one of the Japanese warships just abaft the bridge.
 The Japanese ships "milled about," according to Besugo′s war diary, for a few minutes, during which time Besugo retired to reload, but the Japanese quickly skirted the coast of Kyushu and turned for home.
 Besugo tracked them for almost two hours but was unable to close for another attack.
 A postwar review of records indicated that the damaged ship actually was the destroyer Suzutsuki.

 On 18 October 1944, Besugo spotted two more warships, this time entering the Bungo Channel rather than leaving it, and noted the contacts in accordance with her orders.
 Although Japanese air patrols increased noticeably over the next few days, including one radar-equipped search plane that kept Besugo pinned down on 22 October, Besugo and Ronquil did manage to find a Japanese formation early on 24 October 1944.
 At 03:49 that morning, Besugo closed a Japanese tanker, protected by two coast defense frigates and a destroyer, intending to sneak between two of the escorts for a shot at the tanker.
 However, two rapid Japanese zigzags away put the tanker out of reach, so Besugo turned on the port-quarter escort instead.
 She fired three torpedoes at the escort, the frigate Coast Defense Vessel No. 132, and, at 04:15, at least one torpedo hit the target.
 In a blinding flash, the frigate suddenly blew up, illuminating the entire area and silhouetting Besugo on the surface.
 She crash-dived, expecting to be depth-charged by the rear escort, but no counterattack attack materialized.

 Over the next week, Besugo and up to six other U.S. submarines patrolled the approaches to Van Diemen Strait (also known as Ōsumi Strait) and the east coast of Kyushu, hoping to catch some of the Japanese warships retiring north from their defeat in the waters around the Philippine Islands in the Battle of Leyte Gulf.
-The only things Besugo spotted were three Japanese patrol planes, an Japanese submarine′s periscope, and a drifting contact mine, all of which she evaded with some difficulty.
-Retiring to the Mariana Islands on 1 November 1944, Besugo concluded her patrol by mooring alongside the submarine tender USS Fulton (AS-11) at Saipan on the 5 November 1944.
+The only things Besugo spotted were three Japanese patrol planes, a Japanese submarine′s periscope, and a drifting contact mine, all of which she evaded with some difficulty.
+Retiring to the Mariana Islands on 1 November 1944, Besugo concluded her patrol by mooring alongside the submarine tender USS Fulton (AS-11) at Saipan on 5 November 1944.